 This lesson explains the concepts you need to know to code a custom activity class.
 You will learn what each Activity subclass is best suited for.
 Then you will learn about defining and using arguments.
 Finally, you will learn about the role of the Execute method in a custom activity.
 This lesson provides the conceptual knowledge need to support the next lesson's skill intensive lab tasks.

 In this lesson you will apply your knowledge and build a custom server activity using Visual Studio.
-You will building a basic custom activity and then you will add exception handling, and learn how to speed up development by automating the deployment of your activity and implementing Visual Studio enhanced debugging.
+You will build a basic custom activity and then you will add exception handling, and learn how to speed up development by automating the deployment of your activity and implementing Visual Studio enhanced debugging.

 In this lesson you learn how to improve your custom server activity's user interface by adding activity attributes to your activity's arguments.
 Then you use the Geocortex API to add an activity designer to your activity and finally, add an activity icon to help users identify it in the Workflow Designer's activity library.